 - Loss of land not an issue unless preferred restoration to agriculture, as at Down Ampney. - Loss of flood plain storage critical factor where above ground bunding proposed.
-Would be resisted by NRA-TR flood control.
+May be resisted by NRA-TR Drainage Department.

-- Limited impacts as development will already have taken place. - Creation of water body within agricultural area is a significant landscape impact, but not necessarily detrimental. - Visual impacts will be similar to reservoir proposals if significant above ground bunding proposed.
+- Limited impacts as mineral extraction will already have taken place. - Creation of water body within agricultural area is a significant landscape impact, but not necessarily detrimental. - Visual impacts will be similar to other reservoir proposals if significant above ground bunding proposed.

-- Significant recreational benefits from the water body created. - No other impacts anticipated.
+- Recreational benefits possible from the water body created. - No other impacts anticipated.